JCGE Documentation

 WorldCamera

-Extends Camera with smooth follow, shake, and zoom.
+Extends Camera with smooth follow, shake, zoom, and coordinate conversion.

 var cam = new WorldCamera(screenW, screenH, worldW, worldH);